dvinay/Maven-crash-course/Readme.md

 mvn archetype:generate -DgroupId=com.fuppino -DartifactId=hellomaven -DarchetypeArtifactId=maven-archetype-quickstart -DinteractiveMode=false

 (or)

 mvn archetype:generate
 select 1095 for mvn archetype:generate

-it will ask archetype and grouid etc information
+- it will ask archetype and grouid etc information

-//it creates a simple application structure and a sample helloworld java file with name App.java
+- it creates a simple application structure and a sample helloworld java file with name App.java

 4) groupId, artifactId, packaging, version are called maven co-ordinates